 Did QZense Labs get funding at Shark Tank India?

 - Got: Nothing

-Despite having a strong founding team, immense potential and a powerful product, QZense failed to impress the investors on Shark Tank India
+Despite having a strong founding team, immense potential and a powerful rotten fruit detection product, QZense failed to impress the investors on Shark Tank India

-Ashneer especially commented on the lack of clarity in the business model.
-All the sharks agreed that the valuation is insane for any startup with the current sales figure of QZense (15 Lakh annual sales last year).
+Ashneer commented on the lack of clarity in the business model.
+All the sharks agreed that the valuation is insane for any startup with the current sales figure of QZense (15 Lakh annual sales in the last one year).

 Ashneer was loud and vocal about an opportunity wasted and literally said that the tank is not a ‘tukka’ where people come casually as sharks know valuations more than anything.

-QZense did the cardinal sin of overvaluing their startup.
+QZense did the cardinal sin of overvaluing the startup, according to the sharks.
 Got strong bashing from the sharks and didn’t win any funding/backing from any shark on season 1 of Shark Tank India.

 Pitch #2: PeeSchute

 PeeSchute had an interesting and unique product - a unisex disposable peeing bag that solidifies the liquid instantly.
 Founder Siddhant seemed passionate, committed and driven with this idea that would mean cleaner public places and an end to the public toilet problems in India.

 Though the bag is available for retail, Siddhant intends to take the concept international and install Privacy Chambers at public places to increase the reach/influence of PeeSchute.